Hair on your pillow. A clump in the shower drain. A part that looks wider every month.

 A hair growth serum can be a fantastic tool to help women dealing with thinning hair.
 But it works best when it is part of a bigger plan.

-• Find the “Why”: The most important step for a woman is to see a doctor and find out why the hair is falling out.
+- Find the “Why”: The most important step for a woman is to consult a cosmetic dermatologist who can identify the root cause, whether it is hormonal, nutritional, or genetic, before recommending any product.
 Is it a lack of iron?
 Is it stress?

 So, do hair growth serums really work for women?
 Yes, very much so.
 But they work best when you also address the root cause of the problem.